 - This SDM does not generate profits on any of the services provided: training and extension and input provision.
-This is because Ikanga does not charge farmers a fee for these services. - Even sourcing will not generate a profit for the business over time as Ikanga's average processing cost of made tea lies below the weighted average sales price for primary and secondary grade made tea of made tea). - The largest expense categories are cost of sales, which represents 79% of total costs (also represented under the category Materials & Equipment) and 148% of the margin.
+This is because Ikanga does not charge farmers a fee for these services. - Even sourcing will not generate a profit for the business over time as Ikanga's processing cost, averaging 1.55 USD/kg of made tea lies below the weighted average sales price for primary and secondary grade made tea of 1.08 USD/kg of made tea). - The largest expense categories are cost of sales, which represents 79% of total costs (also represented under the category Materials & Equipment) and 148% of the margin.